The Complete Guide to Bitcoin Fees

 Feerate is measured in Satoshis per byte.
 It basically means how many Satoshis (the smallest unit of account in Bitcoin) you are willing to pay for every byte (unit of size) of your transaction.

-At any given moment you can check here what’s the estimated required feerate that will get your tx included into the next block.
-This rate varies depending on how much the network is crowded with transactions.
+At any given moment, you can check here what the estimated required feerate that will get your TX included in the next block.
+This rate varies depending on how crowded the network is with transactions (congestion).

 Number of inputs